Update July, 2023:

 Insert the SD-card into your Raspberry pi, connect a power source and wait for it to connect to your wifi.
 This takes about 30 seconds.
 You should see your raspberry pi in your wifi routers web interface.
 Its hostname should be raspberrypi

-If your Raspberry pi is connected, you should be able to establish an ssh connection.
-The defautl username is pi, the default hostname is raspberrypi (alternatively you can use its IP adress if your router does not resolve its hostname) and the default password is raspberrypi as well.
-Go to a terminal and type:
+(alternatively you can use its IP adress if your router does not resolve its hostname) and the default password is raspberrypi

 pi@raspberrypi

-You are asked for a password, the default one is: raspberrypi.
+You are asked for a password, the default one is: raspberrypi

 Troubleshoot ssh connection failure